-Web-based Cameras
+Web-Based Cameras

 Our schools are equipped with webcams in each classroom and on each playground.
 Parents are permitted an allotment of time each day to log in and view live cameras assigned to their child.
+Because cameras show all children in the group, parents are not allowed to take screen shots while viewing.
+Doing so will result in that log-in being terminated immediately and the account will be frozen for 24 hours.
 Each family is granted one set of login credentials and multiple family members will not be granted additional access.
 Camera access will not be changed if a child spends a short amount of time in an alternate classroom.
 Parents are not allowed to view recorded video footage at any time.
 Any concerns that arise from camera viewing should be brought to the attention of the management team, who will address the situation.